garncarz/sreality-scraper/README.md

 ## Possible extensions

 - Crawling running in a separate container, maybe using Celery
-- Logging, metrics, automated tests
+- Logging (Sentry), metrics (Datadog or just StatsD to Prometheus/Grafana), automated tests
 - JS front-end with paging
 - Securing DB